Mizuho Securities Thinks Akebia Therapeutics' Stock is Going to Recover

 Mizuho Securities Thinks Akebia Therapeutics’ Stock is Going to Recover

-In a report released today, Difei Yang from Mizuho Securities maintained a Buy rating on Akebia Therapeutics (AKBA), with a price target of $6.00.
-The company’s shares closed last Thursday at $3.28, close to its 52-week low of $2.34.
+In a report released today, Difei Yang from Mizuho Securities reiterated a Buy rating on Akebia Therapeutics (AKBA), with a price target of $6.00.
+The company’s shares closed last Friday at $3.18, close to its 52-week low of $2.34.

-According to TipRanks.com, Yang has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -9.9% and a 33.4% success rate.
+According to TipRanks.com, Yang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -9.9% and a 32.0% success rate.
 Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Sarepta Therapeutics, and Revance Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Akebia Therapeutics with a $6.86 average price target.
+Currently, the analyst consensus on Akebia Therapeutics is a Moderate Buy with an average price target of $6.86.

 See today’s analyst top recommended stocks >>